 The Environmental Goods Agreement (EGA), which is currently being negotiated, is to deregulate the market for environmental goods.
 Whilst EGA is being negotiated as a plurilateral agreement (i.e. by only a few WTO member states), there is hope that it will later evolve into a multilateral agreement adopted by all WTO members.
 The initiative builds upon what is called the APEC List of Environmental Goods – a document that was approved in Vladivostok in September 2012 and which sets out the goal of limiting tariffs on a total of 54 environmental goods to a maximum of 5 per cent of the value of these goods by 2015.

 The EU is joined at the table by representatives from 13 non-EU countries.
-The first round of negotiations on the EGA was held in Geneva in July 2014.
+The first round of negotiations was held in Geneva in July 2014.
+After 17 rounds of negotiations, the aim now is to conclude the agreement by the end of 2016.
 For further information on the envisaged agreement, please visit the .